 Car hauler jobs are good as they are in demand.
 The cars need to get to the dealers and it’s such a specialized job, that even if you have your Class A license, a driver just can’t grab a load of vehicles and go.

 The driver must also be able to load and unload the vehicles, which is tricky and very stressful at times .
 The decks can be covered in ice, frozen, if it’s windy it’s a dangerous deal.
-Never load cars in thunder and lightening as the trailer is a magnet for lightening.
+Never load cars in thunder and lightning as the trailer is a magnet for lightening.

 Any particular trucking companies you’d recommend if someone were looking for work hauling cars?